x00tex/hackTheBox/Boxes/windows/Retired/breadcrumbs/README.md

 ![](screenshots/wepapp-method.png)

-adding `book` post parameter and send the request and its value appere in the `file_get_contents` directory path.
+adding `book` post parameter and send the request and its value reflect in the `file_get_contents` directory path.

 ![](screenshots/add-book.png)